Faranio/National_ID_Reader/README.md

 # National_ID_Reader
-Getting a digital ID from the national ID through the Telegram bot.
+Getting a digital ID information from the national (Kazakhstan) ID card using the Telegram bot and PyTorch.
 Requires 4 trained models:
 - IDclassification.pt
 - IDregression.pt
 - BackROI.pt